Resource Management Act 1991

 "What happens when a resource consent expires or runs out of time"

-However, a consent will not lapse if you have already started using it or if you ask the consent authority to extend the time before it lapses.
-The consent authority will decide whether to extend the time by considering things like whether you have made progress with your project and whether extending the time will affect other people.
-They will also think about how the extension fits with the plans and goals for the area.
+However, a consent will not lapse if you have already started using it or if you have asked to extend the time period and the consent authority agrees.
+The consent authority will consider whether you have made progress with the consent, whether people who might be affected agree, and how the extension will affect plans and policies.
+You can also ask to shorten the time period for a renewable energy activity consent.

-If you have a subdivision consent, it is considered to be in use when you submit a survey plan to the territorial authority under section 223.
-But the consent will lapse if the survey plan is not deposited as required by section 224.
-This section is also subject to section 150G, and sections 357A and 357C to 358 apply to some parts of it.
+For a subdivision consent, it is considered to be in use when a survey plan is submitted to the territorial authority under section 223.
+But if the survey plan is not deposited as required by section 224, the consent will lapse.
+Sections 357A and 357C to 358 also apply to extending the time period for a consent.
+This section is subject to section 150G.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.